Ukraine Crisis Response

 We recognise the importance of listening to affected communities and encourage their input into the humanitarian response.
 We have a duty to amplify the voices of marginalised groups eg. children, adolescents, women, people with disabilities, older people, and the LGBTQIA+ community.

-Our response will be guided by two-way communication with both refugee and host communities.
+Our response is guided by two-way communication with both refugee and host communities.

 Watch our video on youth participation and engagement on the reconstruction and recovery of Ukraine: